Sandpiper 565: Design

 The Sandpiper 565 is a small recreational keelboat, built predominantly of glassfibre, with wood trim.
 It has a fractional sloop rig, a transom-hung rudder and a retractable fin keel.
 It displaces 1200 lb and carries 300 lb of iron ballast.

 The boat has a draft of 2.90 ft with the keel down and 0.83 ft with the keel retracted.

 The boat has hull speed of 5.19 kn.

 The design includes a high freeboard and a deep cockpit.
 It has sleeping accommodation for two adults and two small children below decks.
 The Sandpiper 565 was designed to be transported on a trailer towed by an automobile.
 With its fully retractable daggerboard keel it can operate in shallow water, including being easily beached.

-Operational history
+Reception

 In a review Michael McGoldrick wrote, "The Sandpiper's cabin has some real lounging space and plenty of room to sleep two adults, and possibly one or two young children.
 (The advertising literature claims that this boat can sleep 4 adults, which, strictly speaking, is true).
 This boat does have a fairly small cockpit, and with a total weight of 1200 pounds, it is starting to be a heavy load to pull behind a family car."